oliverychen/oliverychen.github.io/pages/home/index.md

 I read Engineering Science at the University of Oxford.

 <br>
-I work on research in statistics, computer science, and neuroscience. <br />
+I work on research in statistics and neuroscience. <br />
 I write [<mark>The Brain Whispers</mark>](http://oliverychen.com/pages/blog/) blog, sharing some humble opinions that are, in one way or another, related to brain data science.

 <br>